Why Are We Interested in Celebrity Fatal Car Crashes?

 Paul Walker Accident Scene

 More recently Paul Walker, the good looking actor from The Fast and Furious films, perished whilst riding as a passenger in a Porsche which was driving at speeds of up to 93 miles per hour in a 45mph zone.
 The car smashed into trees and a pole before catching on fire.
 The crash happened in Santa Clarita in California and the address is easily accessed on the internet if people wish to visit.
-Fans leave items such as beer bottles, rosary beads, and personal items.
+Fans leave items such as beer bottles, rosary beads, and personal items as a tribute to him.

 In years to come will this too be an area which is remembered and a plaque put up to acknowledge the location?